Nicolelam8891/newsreader/newsreader/README.md

 ## Wins & challenges:
-First time implementing a search bar with React Although there were moments where I was stuck, I was able to troubleshoot and fix the problem before having to reach out for help
-Learned how to better execute Cypress e2e testing through practice Able to complete the project fast and more efficiently compared to the first week of Mod 3 I was stuck on Cypress because the images were different but was able to try a different way and was able to get the tests to pass
+This was the first time I implemented and completed a search bar with React.
+Although there were moments where I was stuck, I was able to troubleshoot and fix the problem before having to reach out for help.
+I learned how to better execute Cypress e2e testing through practice and was able to complete the project faster and more efficiently compared to the first week of Mod 3.
+Although I was stuck on Cypress because the images were different compared to my previous projects, I was able to try a different way and was able to get the tests to pass for the images.